When people discover I’m a Margaret River Marriage Celebrant, invariably they ask the question, “Oooooh, have you had any bridezillas?”

 - The smile on my face during the ceremony is genuine happiness.

 And because of this skill, I believe I have been saved from jobs that I intuitively know deep down will end in tears.
 With honesty, and no intention to harm, I am sharing three experiences I’ve had that pointed to “bridezilla” behaviour.

 3 clues a bride might really be a bridezilla

 Here are some examples of a bride’s behaviour that raised the red flag for me.

 (Yes, these situations all happened to me, and I thank my lucky stars these are the only three bad experiences I’ve had.
 Ever.)

 The bride arrived with a matching wedding planner binder, multi-colour pen and highlighter set, and calculator.
 (Which is fine — we all have our different styles of organisation.)

-Anyway, I got so much “tense” from this couple that I had to interrupt them to say, “I’m so sorry.
-I don’t do stress.
-I only do happiness, and if the colour of his tie is more important than your vows, I’m sorry (again), but I don’t think I’m the right Celebrant for you.
+Anyway, I got so much “tense” from this couple — (especially when he thumped the table with his fist!) — that I had to interrupt them to say, “I’m so sorry.
+I’m here to help you design your ceremony… if the colour of his tie is more important than your vows, I’m sorry (again), but I don’t think I’m the right Celebrant for you.
 Can I recommend someone else for you?”